mrdk/mind/doc/words.rst

 .. word:: state		( -- addr )

    State of the compiler.
 If the value is zero, all words are interpreted; if it is nonzero, words are compiled and only those with an immediate flag are executed.

+   .. source:: [Forth83]_

 .. word:: branch

    Unconditional jump.
 The cell following this word contains the address of the jump target.

+   .. source:: [Forth83]_

 .. word:: 0branch	( n -- )